What is the Age Range of pupils at Knighton Mead |

 How does Knighton Mead consult pupils with SEND and involve them in their education

-We value pupil voice; therefore, all children with SEND have an individual Pupil Outcome Plan which identifies their views.
+We value pupil voice; therefore, all children with SEND have an individual Pupil Outcome Passport which identifies their views.

-Children with School Contracts, regular PSP meetings and EHCPs always contribute to their meeting either prior to or during the meeting.
+Children with regular PSP meetings and EHCPs always contribute to their meeting either prior to or during the meeting.

 What support for improving emotional and social development does Knighton Mead offer?